Linear stability analysis for large dynamical systems on directed random graphs: Extensions of the theory

 \subsection{Random matrices with diagonal disorder}

 We consider random matrices of the form

-where $\bJ_n$ and $\bC_n$ are defined in exactly the same way as in (\ref{eq:model}), but where $\mathbf{D}_n$ is now is a diagonal matrix with entries $[\mathbf{D}_n]_{jj} = D_j$ that are i.i.d.~random variables with a probability distribution $p_D(x)$.
-We assume that the support of $p_D$ is a compact subset of the real line.
+where $\bJ$ and $\bC$ are defined in exactly the same way as in Eq.~(\ref{eq:model}), but where $\mathbf{D}$ is now a diagonal matrix with entries $[\mathbf{D}]_{jj} = D_j$ that are i.i.d.~random variables drawn from a probability distribution $p_D(x)$ with $x\in\mathbb{R}^+$.
+Note that $p_D$ has a support on the positive real axis since otherwise ${\rm Re}[\lambda_1]>0$ and the dynamical system described by $\mathbf{A}$ will not be stable.
+In the special case when

-In this case, the theory of Sec.~\ref{sec:der} applies with some slight modifications.
-We first derive a set of relations that are equivalent to (\ref{eq:relxxx}) and (\ref{eq:relxx}), but that take into consideration the fact that the diagonal elements in (\ref{eq:modelxx}) are not constant.
-The eigenvector elements $R^{(j)}_k$ satisfy now the relations